zslwyuan/High-Performance-Karatsuba-Multiplier-HLS-FPGA/README.md

 # High-Performance-Karatsuba-Multiplier-HLS-FPGA
-Based on Vivado HLS 2019.2, implement High-Performance Karatsuba Multiplier in High-Level Synthesis (HLS) for FPGA Based on Recursive Template
+Based on Vivado HLS 2019.2, implement High-Performance Karatsuba Multiplier in High-Level Synthesis (HLS) for FPGA Based on Recursive Template.
+The design provides parameters which can help user to customize the multiplier according to different requirements of operand bitwidth, performance and resource cost.

 (^\_^) if this project helps you, a star will be encouragement.